1920 Alabama coal strike: Conditions

 UMW president John L. Lewis authorized the calling of a general strike on September 1, and the strike formally began at midnight on September 8.
 As many as 15,000 of the 27,000 coal miners in the state stopped work.
 UMW vice-president Van Bittner was sent to the state to oversee the effort.

 The main union demands were union recognition, and that the operators put into effect the wage award decided by the Bituminous Coal Commission earlier in the year.
-One fundamental obstacle to union recognition was the fact that the UMW was racially integrated.
-Popular opinion was turned against the strikers almost immediately, particularly the disapproving black middle class, who saw racial solidarity and cooperation with capitalists as their only route to economic self-defense.
+One obstacle to union recognition, was animosity to the union due to the UMW's racial integration.
+Popular opinion in Alabama was turned against the strikers almost immediately, particularly the disapproving black middle class, who saw racial solidarity and cooperation with capitalists as their only route to economic self-defense.
 Coal operators launched a propaganda campaign to divide the union along racial lines.
 A pro-employer newspaper called the Workmen’s Chronicle was distributed free of cost to mine workers.
 It was published by a black minister named P. C. Rameau who worked out of an office in the TCI building.
-Oscar Adams, editor of the Birmingham Reporter, spoke to workers in company-owned halls imploring them to remain loyal to mine owners.
+Oscar W. Adams Sr., editor of the Birmingham Reporter, spoke to workers in company-owned halls, imploring them to remain loyal to mine owners.

-Major operators in Alabama's coalfields were also still using convict labor under abominable conditions with no salary cost whatsoever, the convict leasing system, described by some as "Slavery by Another Name".
+Major operators in Alabama's coalfields were also still using convict labor with no salary cost whatsoever, the convict leasing system, described by some as "Slavery by Another Name".
 Mines of the Tennessee Coal, Iron and Railroad Company had phased out convict leasing five years after its acquisition by U.S. Steel, but the mines controlled by Sloss Furnaces and Pratt Consolidated continued the practice until 1926.

 The strike

 The strike's first major confrontation happened on September 16, in Patton Junction, Alabama (in Walker County), where strikers killed the general manager of the Corona Coal Company, Leon Adler, along with Earl Edgil, a deputy sheriff.
 But African Americans bore the brunt of the violence: among many such threatening incidents, black miner Henry Junius was found in a shallow grave outside of Roebuck a few weeks into the strike.
 At least thirteen houses of strikebreakers were dynamited between September and December.
 Also in December, state troopers terrorized the small black business district in Pratt City with random machine gun fire.

 The Alabama State Militia and the state police had been called out by the governor, Thomas Kilby, known as the "business governor".
 Once on site, state troop commanders typically placed themselves at the service of the coal companies.
-By February thousands of workers had been evicted from their company houses and left homeless.
+By February, thousands of workers had been evicted from their company houses and left homeless.